 Ginni Thomas, wife of Supreme Court justice, says she attended Jan.
-6 ‘Stop-the-Steal’ rally before Capitol attack
+6 ‘Stop the Steal’ rally before Capitol attack

 Critics say Ginni Thomas’s activism is a Supreme Court conflict.
 Under court rules, only her husband can decide if that’s true.

-Gabe Roth, executive director of Fix the Court, a nonpartisan advocacy group that advocates for reforms to the Supreme Court, said Ginni Thomas’s participation in the rally should have been enough of an excuse for Clarence Thomas to recuse from the House committee case.
+Gabe Roth, executive director of Fix the Court, a nonpartisan advocacy group that advocates for reforms to the Supreme Court, said Ginni Thomas’s participation in the rally should have been enough of an excuse for Clarence Thomas to recuse himself from the House committee case.

-The justice’s failure to do so, Roth said, is yet another example of how poorly Supreme Court justices follow the recusal standard.
+The justice’s failure to do so, Roth said, is yet another example of how poorly Supreme Court justices observe the recusal standard.

 While the Supreme Court is supposed to operate under regulations guiding all federal judges, including a requirement that a justice “shall disqualify himself in any proceeding in which his impartiality might reasonably be questioned,” there is no procedure to enforce that standard.
 Each justice can decide whether to recuse, and there is no way to appeal a Supreme Court member’s failure to do so.

-“Because of her participation in that rally, which then led to the breach of the Capitol, which then led to the January 6 committee. … That means that you, as a justice, your impartiality still might reasonably be questioned,” Roth said.
+“Because of her participation in that rally, which then led to the breach of the Capitol, which then led to the January 6 committee … that means that you, as a justice, your impartiality still might reasonably be questioned,” Roth said.

-Roth said it is not only Clarence Thomas who does not properly follow the recusal standard, noting as an example that Justices Stephen G. Breyer, Sonia Sotomayor and Neil M. Gorsuch did not recuse when dealing with cases involving their book publisher, Penguin Random House.
+Roth said it is not only Clarence Thomas who does not properly observe the recusal standard, noting as an example that Justices Stephen G. Breyer, Sonia Sotomayor and Neil M. Gorsuch did not recuse themselves when dealing with cases involving their book publisher, Penguin Random House.
 But the Thomases’ case, Roth said, is different because of the importance of the Jan.
 6 riot in American history.

 “There should be a recusal,” Roth said of the Thomases’ case.
-“But again, I’m sort of on the side of there should be more recusals … There is an exacting standard that exists and that’s simply not being followed through on and I think that is a shame and it hurts impugns the integrity of the institution.”
+“But again, I’m sort of on the side of there should be more recusals. … There is an exacting standard that exists and that’s simply not being followed through on, and I think that is a shame and it hurts, impugns the integrity of the institution.”